UPDATED 7/14/2021, Original Post: August 30, 2019

-The Texas criminal justice system is complex, and it’s easy to mix up terms, or accidentally use them interchangeably.
+The Texas criminal justice system is complex, and it is easy to mix up terms, or accidentally use them interchangeably.
 In particular, the legal terms “probation” and “parole” are often used incorrectly.
 While they have some similarities, they are not the same process.

 Let’s take a look at the circumstances of probation and parole, and key differences between these two processes.
-We’ll also cover the consequences of a parole or probation violation, and what you can do to fight back.
+We will also cover the consequences of a parole or probation violation, and what you can do to fight back.

 Texas Probation Basics

 Probation is court-ordered supervision that allows a defendant to remain in the community rather than serving his or her sentence in jail or prison.

 How Do You Negotiate A Probation?
 Probation can be obtained by negotiating a probation result from the prosecutor, by doing an open plea to the judge or by receiving probation from a jury at a jury trial.
 However, if you have been previously convicted of a felony charge, you are not technically eligible for probation and the jury will be prohibited from giving you probation at a sentencing hearing.
 Your criminal defense lawyer may still be able to negotiate a probation sentence for you through negotiations with the prosecutor.

 What if you have negotiated a probation sentence?
 How do you know what conditions you will be required to complete?
 In Texas, a judge will give a probationer specific terms to follow for a designated period of time, which often include: